-Head for the Pantry
+Head for the pantry

-Other effective sap-removing ingredients are oily ones, such as olive oil, peanut butter and mayonnaise.
-Just saturate the sappy section of Trixie's hair with the home remedy of your choice.
+Other effective sap-removing ingredients are oily ones, such as olive oil, peanut butter, and mayonnaise.
+Saturate the affected area with the home remedy of your choice.
 You may need to rub it in to encourage the gums in the sap to dissolve, depending on whether it's fresh or has dried.

 Because oil is an effective sap remover, commercial products for getting sap out of your dog's hair will be oil-based.
-Some come in a jar like the cold cream women use, and some are spray-on preparations, but they typically leave your dog's hair soft and shiny.
+Some are similar to cold cream and some are spray-on preparations, but both are designed to leave your dog's hair soft and shiny.

-What NOT to Use
+What not to use

-Additionally, even though petroleum products that work as solvents and degreasers would make quick work of matted tree sap in a dog's hair, they're also dangerous.
-According to the Merck Veterinary Manual, petroleum and petroleum-based products are poisonous to animals, whether ingested, inhaled or absorbed through the skin.
+Additionally, even though petroleum products that work as solvents and degreasers would make quick work of matted tree sap in a dog's hair, they're dangerous.
+According to the Merck Manual, petroleum, kerosene, diesel fuel, crude oil, and other hydrocarbon mixtures are poisonous to dogs whether they are ingested, inhaled, or absorbed through the skin.